-Form I-693, Report of Medical Examination and Vaccination Record OMB Number: 1615-0033 10/02/2018
+Form I-693, Report of Medical Examination and Vaccination Record OMB No. 1615-0033 Expires 02/28/2019

-Reason for Revision: Limited revision.

-- Black font = Current text

-- Purple font = Standard language

-- Red font = Changes

-Current Page Number and Section Current Text Proposed Text Page 1, What Is the [Page 1] [Page 1] Purpose of Form I-693?
 What Is the Purpose of Form I-693?
-What Is the Purpose of Form I-693?
-Form I-693 is used to report results of a medical examination to U.S. Citizenship and Immigration Services (USCIS).
-The examination is required to establish that applicants who are seeking immigration benefits are not inadmissible to the United States on public health grounds.
-You can find a list of those health-related grounds in section 212(a)(1) of the Immigration and Nationality Act (INA).
-The list is also available in these Instructions in Item Number 9. under the section entitled Frequently Asked Questions.

 Form I-693 reports results of a medical examination to U.S. Citizenship and Immigration Services (USCIS).
 USCIS requires the examination to establish that applicants who are seeking immigration benefits are not inadmissible to the United States on public health grounds.
 You can find a list of those health-related grounds in section 212(a)(1) of the Immigration and Nationality Act (INA).
 The list is also available in these Instructions in the Frequently Asked Questions section, Item Number 9.
-The results of your medical examination are confidential and are used primarily for immigration purposes.
-When required by law, the civil surgeon may share your results with public health authorities.
-USCIS will generally not discuss your medical issues with other individuals, such as your attorney or BIA-accredited representative, immigration officers, or other government officials, unless they have a need to know the information.

 The results of your medical examination are confidential, and USCIS uses them primarily for immigration purposes.
 When required by law, the civil surgeon may share your results with public health authorities.
 USCIS will generally not discuss your medical issues with other individuals, such as your attorney or BIA-accredited representative, immigration officers, or other government officials, unless they have a need to know the information.

-NOTE: If you are applying for adjustment of status as a refugee, a derivative of an asylee, or a K or V nonimmigrant visa holder, before reading any further, see section entitled Frequently Asked Questions, Item Numbers 2 5. , of these Instructions.
-NOTE: If you are applying for adjustment of status as a refugee, a derivative of an asylee, or a K or V nonimmigrant visa holder, before reading any further, see section entitled Frequently Asked Questions, Item Numbers 2 5., of these Instructions.
+NOTE: If you are applying for adjustment of status as a refugee, a derivative of an asylee, or a K or V nonimmigrant visa holder, before reading any further, see section entitled Frequently Asked Questions, Item Numbers 2. - 5., of these Instructions.

-Page 1, Applicant [Page 1] [Page 1] Instructions Applicant Instructions Applicant Instructions How Do I File Form I-693?
+Applicant Instructions

 How Do I File Form I-693?
-A separate Form I-693 is required for each applicant.
-There is no filing fee for this form.

 You must submit a separate Form I-693 for each applicant.
 There is no filing fee for this form.

-1. Carefully read all these instructions, including the section entitled Frequently Asked Questions .
-1. Carefully read all these instructions, including the Frequently Asked Questions section.
-2. Contact a doctor who is designated by USCIS as a civil surgeon to make an appointment.
-2. Contact a doctor who is designated as a civil surgeon by USCIS to make an appointment.
-3. Fill out Part 1.
+- 1. Carefully read all these instructions, including the Frequently Asked Questions section. - 2.
+Contact a doctor who is designated as a civil surgeon by USCIS to make an appointment. - 3.
+Fill out Part 1.
 Information About You of Form I-693.
 Do not sign the form until the civil surgeon tells you to sign it.
-You must sign in the presence of the civil surgeon.
-3. Fill out Part 1.
-Information About You of Form I-693.
-Do not sign the form until the civil surgeon tells you to sign it.
-You must sign in the presence of the civil surgeon.
-4. Attend your medical examination appointment and all follow-up examinations, as required.
-If you have any medical records, including vaccination records, take them with you to the initial appointment.
-4. Attend your medical examination appointment and all follow-up examinations, as required.
-If you have any medical records, including vaccination records, take them with you to the initial appointment.
-5. The civil surgeon is required to give you the completed Form I-693 in a sealed envelope for you to submit to USCIS.
+You must sign in the presence of the civil surgeon. - 4.
+Attend your medical examination appointment and all follow-up examinations, as required.
+If you have any medical records, including vaccination records, take them with you to the initial appointment. - 5.
+The civil surgeon must give you the completed Form I-693 in a sealed envelope for you to submit to USCIS.
 Do not accept the form from the civil surgeon unless it is in a sealed envelope.
 USCIS will return your Form I-693 to you if it is not in a sealed envelope or if the envelope is opened or altered in any way.
-The civil surgeon should also give you a copy of the completed Form I-693 for your records.
-5. The civil surgeon must give you the completed Form I-693 in a sealed envelope for you to submit to USCIS.
-Do not accept the form from the civil surgeon unless it is in a sealed envelope.
-USCIS will return your Form I-693 to you if it is not in a sealed envelope or if the envelope is opened or altered in any way.
-The civil surgeon should also give you a copy of the completed Form I-693 for your records.
-6. Submit your completed Form I-693 in the sealed envelope to USCIS.
-Please see our website at www.uscis.gov/I-693 .
-6. Submit your completed Form I-693 in the sealed envelope to USCIS.
-Please see our website at www.uscis.gov/I-693 .
+The civil surgeon should also give you a copy of the completed Form I-693 for your records. - 6.
+Submit your completed Form I-693 in the sealed envelope to USCIS.
+Please see our website at www.uscis.gov/I-693.
 The Form I-693 must be dated no earlier than 60 days before you filed your underlying application.
 A properly and timely completed Form I-693 remains valid for two years from the date of the civil surgeon's signature.

-A. If you are applying for adjustment of status, Form I-485: Submit Form I-693
+A. If you are applying for adjustment of status, Form I-485: Submit Form I-693 according to the instructions on Form I-485, Application to Register for Permanent Residence or Adjust Status.